DevSquads/JournalTask/README.md

 - Login page => It is the Landing page of the application that ensure the authorization of users before entering the application core.
 - Articles page => This page contains only the published articles .
 - Add Article page => In this page users can add their article and wait for approval to be published.
-- Dashboard page => This page contains all articles and it’s status (published or unpublished) ordered by the signed user first then, the most popular artist ( who has the highest number of published articles).
+- Dashboard page => This page contains all articles and its status (published or unpublished) ordered by the signed user first then, the most popular artist ( who has the highest number of published articles).
 - Error page => This page will be loaded automatically if user navigate to a wrong url .